Cisco ACI

 Software-defined networking or traditional routing protocols?

-The move to a Software Defined Networking architecture has its clear advantages.
+The move to a Software-Defined Networking architecture has clear advantages.
 It’s agile and can react quickly to business needs, such as new product development.
-And for businesses to achieve success, they must have software that continues to move with the times.
+For businesses to succeed, they must have software that continues evolving.

 Otherwise, your customers and staff may lose interest in your product and service.
 The following table displays the advantages and disadvantages of the existing routing protocol control architecture.